 Finally, in some instances, your GMB listing can get suspended even if you have everything right or don’t make any changes to it at all.
 Bugs due to GMB dashboard updates, for example, is one likely reason.
 Another is Google’s algorithmic sweep.
 This activity often happens to sensitive industries that have higher chances of spammy or fake listings.

 Examples of high-risk business types are criminal lawyers, locksmiths and plumbers.
 Businesses that handle regulated goods like pharmaceuticals or firearms are also susceptible to mass suspensions.
 In case this happen, make sure that you are complying with the guidelines before submitting a reinstatement form or request.

 Your Google My Business listing may be subject to various suspension reasons.
 But first things first: don’t panic.
 While GMB issues can affect your operations, and give you so much stress in the process, the key is to understand why they happen.

 What’s important is that you understand every aspect of your GMB profile and follow the guidelines.
 After all, being an informed and honest owner is your only way to put yourself back to business.
-For more tips and solutions to recover from a GMB suspension, check back for our article next month!
+For more tips and solutions to recover from a GMB suspension, check this article!